naskhan23/-NAS_516857_PROJECT_2/README.md

 ## ARTS

 This program will generate four different drawing arts with unique visual effects.
+Each time you start the program, the first drawing will start automatically.
+Afterwards, you need to press the START button to begin with drawing.

 1) ART ONE - Rectangles - random in size, color and position;
 2) ART TWO - Lines - random in size, color and position;